joshyam-k/csci221/lecture-notes/lec4.md

 - Internally 37 is not represented as 100101
 - It is represented as 00000000000000000000000000100101

+Thus a k-bit computer uses exactly k-bits to represent an int.
+We say that numbers have a fixed size in a computer

 ## Numbers: Math vs Computers

 In math there are infinitely many numbers, in a k-bit computer there are finitely many numbers ($2^k$ to be exact), the line is finite.

+On a k-bit computer we can represent only $2^k$ distinct numbers.

 This means we can't represent numbers larger than what fits in k bits.
 Even if we avoid writing larger numbers in a program, they may emerge during computation.

 ### Overflow

 The result of adding two int's may not fit into a k bits word.
-We have an overflow when the result of an operation doesn't fit a machine word..
+We have an overflow when the result of an operation doesn't fit in a machine word.

 How do we deal with this?
 - Raise an error or an exception